dysphasia/multilist/README.md

 ### Introduction

-multilist is a jquery plugin multiple select dropdown lists with search / filtering functionality
+multilist is a jquery plugin multiple/single select dropdown list with search / filtering functionality, similar to what you might call a "combobox"

 ### License

-The MIT License (MIT) Copyright (c) 2014 Nicholas Ortenzio
+[MIT License (MIT) Copyright (c) 2014 Nicholas Ortenzio and Jason Duncan] (/LICENSE.txt)

 ### Demo